 Pam Baetz, a 63-year-old Republican and Trump voter, said she likes the ‘protector’ message.
 ‘I’m a conservative and I’m a Christian, and I believe that the woman’s role is to be protected by a man, and I believe God gave those roles, so that’s not derogatory to a woman,’ she said.

-Statements like these are probably calculated to appeal to women like Pam Baetz and perhaps also to men who see women’s subordinate condition as a self-evident truth.
+Statements like Trump’s are probably calculated to appeal to women like Pam Baetz and perhaps also to men who see women’s subordinate condition as a natural and self-evident truth.
 Trump’s personal priorities, apart from getting his hands on the levers of power and disseminating hatred, would seem to be in freeing corporate America to make money in any way it sees fit.
-He works in parallel with a coterie of ideologues who like him advocate dismantling the administrative state.
+He works in parallel with a coterie of ideologues who, like him, advocate dismantling the administrative state.
 Trump has spoken of giving Elon Musk, who now describes himself as a ‘cultural Christian’, a role in cutting down the size of government.
 If Trump wins and attempts to implement this programme, the results are likely to be chaotic.

 It seems it was the Prussian philosopher Immanuel Kant who first came up with the term Enlightenment.
 In his 1784 essay ‘What is Enlightenment?’ he described the phenomenon as man’s emergence from his ‘self-imposed immaturity’.
 Today it is Kant’s description that is commonly taken to represent the movement’s essence.